rachelwritingcode/UofT-Carpentries-Git-and-Github-Workshop/README.md

 3. Open http://www.everypoet.com/haiku/ generate your own haiku poem by clicking New Haiku.

-4. Copy the haiku text and place it in a text editor like notepad++ or sublimte text.
+4. Copy the haiku text and place it in a text editor like notepad++ or sublime text.

 5. Save the file as a .txt file type.